ryangu1232/clothingrepo/README.md

 Updates 3/27/2023
 merge.py takes the csv files that grailed.py and ebay.py make and merges them together so that users can see the options that are available for each.

+Updates 4/25/2023
+ebayimages:
+    - includes try-except blocks to catch and handle different types of errors that can occur during the API request
+    - response parsing
+    - image downloads
+    - continues downloading pictures even if one or more requests fail.